December 19, 2023 at 07:28 AM

 For example in a lot of companies peons, drivers, etc., in an organization are being appointed as shareholders and directors of the company while the funds are invested and control is exercised by the true owners.
 These true owners are the persons who avail of the benefits arising from these shares through illegal payments.

-In wake of suggestions of the Companies Law Committee and other developments, the Ministry of Corporate Affairs (MCA) has revamped the existing section 90 of the Act 2013 and introduced altogether a new provision for reporting significant beneficial ownership in respect of companies registered in India.
+In wake of suggestions of the Companies Law Committee and other developments, the Ministry of Corporate Affairs (MCA) has revamped the existing section 90 of the Companies Act 2013 and introduced altogether a new provision for reporting significant beneficial ownership in respect of companies registered in India.

-As per Section 90 of the Act 2013, every significant beneficial owner is required to disclose the nature of his interest and other particulars within the prescribed period to the Company, which in turn will inform the same to the Registrar of Companies.
+As per Section 90 of the Companies Act 2013, every significant beneficial owner is required to disclose the nature of his interest and other particulars within the prescribed period to the Company, which in turn will inform the same to the Registrar of Companies.
 In the said connection, MCA has issued Companies (Significant Beneficial Owners) Rules, 2018 (“SBO”), which deals with the identification and reporting in connection with SBO.

 · Every company shall maintain a register of the interest declared by individuals under sub-section (1) and changes therein which shall include the name of the individual, his date of birth, address, and details of ownership in the company.